GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 ## Definitions of terms

-1) vdwo: self vdW energy + implicit vdW energy (favorable) with solvent (water)
+1) Vdw0: vdW interactions within the conformer (a side chain or ligand) + interaction with implicit solvent

-2) vdw1: backbone vdw
+2) Vdw1: vdw interaction of this conformer with the protein backbone

-3) tors: torsion energy
+3) tors: torsion oenergy of the conformer

-4) ebkb: backbone energy
+4) dsol: Loss of solvation energy compared with this conformer in solution.
+It should be positive as it is a loss in energy.

-5) dsol: desolvation energy
+5) offset: energy term that can be freely modified

-6) offset:
-7) ph&pK0: pKa in solution
-8) Eh&Em0: Em in solution
+6) pH&pK0:  pka in solution.
+0 for ref (neutral protonation state)

+7) Eh&Em0: electrochemical midpoint

+8) -TS: entropy energu

-9) ts: entropy
+9) residues:???

-10) residues:
+10) total:????
-11) total: sum of total interactons.
-Determines if the interactions are favorable or unfavorable

 At the end of the file you can see the chose ionized residue interactions with its neighboring residues